-- Only purchase and use registered pesticides. - Do not apply pesticides during strong winds and heavy rain. - Strictly adhere to the withholding period (i.e. the lag between pesticide application and harvesting) on the pesticide label. - Hold pesticides in original containers and keep them tightly closed in a cool, well-ventilated location. - Do not recycle or re-use pesticide containers for other usage. - · Spray pesticides with complete sets of protective clothing.
+- Only purchase and use registered pesticides. - Do not apply pesticides during strong winds and heavy rain. - Spraying of insecticides may be done preferably during morning/evening. - Strictly adhere to the withholding period (i.e. the lag between pesticide application and harvesting) on the pesticide label. - Hold pesticides in original containers and keep them tightly closed in a cool, wellventilated location. - Do not recycle or re-use pesticide containers for other usage. - Spray pesticides with complete sets of protective clothing.